Woman on Wine with Amy Reiley

 The beginning of the year is traditionally when we focus on how to better ourselves and our world.
 I don’t know about you but I feel pretty powerless when I think about what our world needs.
 However I’m not ready to sink into the pool of hopelessness.
-Instead, I’m stepping back think about the people who are making positive strides on a global level.
+Instead, I’m stepping back think about the people, like winemaker Gerard Bertrand, who are making positive strides on a global level.
 (And how I can connect with them.)

 One thing I can easily do–and so can you–is make the choice to drink the wines of people supporting the health of our planet.
 One vintner in particular comes to mind when I think about sustainable winemaking: Gérard Bertrand.